jkrumbiegel/ReadableRegex.jl/README.md

 RegexMatch("+9000")
 ```

-Note that the regex string representation is currently not the most sparse, as non-capturing groups are used more freely than strictly needed to keep the logic simple.
+Note that the regex string representation is currently not as parsimonious as possible, as non-capturing groups are used more freely than strictly needed to keep the logic simple.
 This should not affect performance, though.

 ## Regex building blocks